romaan/taskmanager/README.md

 - Implement unit tests
 - Develop UI
 - Build and test Docker containers
+- Rate limiter has logic to clean up memory

 # Prerequisites
 - Developed/Tested on linux / macos with bash terminal if you want to run the project locally